Demo-AI-Edge-Crazy-Train/volcamp-2025-lab-statement/content/development/start-services.en.md

 +++

-1. From Devspaces, click on the search bar in the hat and choose "Run Task" from the drop-down list.
+1. From Devspaces, click on the search bar on the top and choose "Run Task" from the drop-down list.
 !
 [Run Task menu](/images/dev-section/select-run-task.png)

 2. Select the **start-all-apps** task, this task will run all the previously modified applications in parallel.